SpaceXLaunchBot/SpaceXLaunchBot/README.md

  # To Do

  - Only allow admins to subscribe / unsubscribe channels to / from the bots notification service
- - Only update subscrined channels if embed has changed, not if JSON has changed (unimportant details can change)
+ - Only update subscribed channels if embed has changed, not if JSON has changed (unimportant details can change)